VirtusLab/bazel-steward/README.md

 * `bumping` (string) <br/>
   Sets the strategy for bumping this dependency.
   1. `latest` - Bump to the latest version
-  2. `default` - First bump to the latest patch, then to the latest minor, and then finally to the latest major.
+  2. `default` - First bump to the latest minor, and then to the latest major.
   3. `minor` - Bump to the latest minor